serpent-os/moss-d-legacy/README.md

 With moss the smallest unit of granularity is once again a package.
 In addition, moss has complete dependency resolution, parallel fetching + caching, deduplication, offline rollbacks, priority based `collections` ("binary repository"), as well as fully atomic updates.

+All of this is achieved by leveraging common sense, the Linux kernel and remaining agnostic of filesystems.

 #### Build prerequisites

 `moss` (and its own dependencies) depends on a couple of system libraries